marcdotson/conjoint-ensembles/README.md

 ## Project Organization

-  - `Code`: Includes utilities and model scripts written in R, python, and Stan.
+  - `Code`: Includes utilities and model scripts written in R and Stan.
   - `Data`: Simulated and actual (not pushed) data sets used by conjoint models.
   - `Figures`: Images and plots.
-  - `Paper`: The complete paper manuscript.
   - `Presentation`: Slides, demos, and tutorials.
+  - `Writing`: Case studies and the paper manuscript.